OpenPI2.0: An Improved Dataset for Entity Tracking in Texts: Canonicalization

-Just as the original OpenPI, \ours is meant to be used to benchmark (or train) models on entity tracking -- given a step in a procedure, predicting the state changes that entities and their attributes undergo.
+Just as the original evaluation set of \theirs, \ours is meant to benchmark models on entity tracking -- given a step in a procedure, predicting the state changes that entities and their attributes undergo.
 With the entities and attributes in \ours now fully canonicalized, evaluation can be done more fairly.
-To start with, we follow \citet{tandon-etal-2020-dataset} and predicts one \textbf{complete} sentence: ``\textit{attribute} of \textit{entity} is \textit{pre-state} before and \textit{post-state} afterwards'', which is then compared to such sentences in the ground-truth data (Table~\ref{tab:perf_2}).
-We further make the evaluation more fine-grained by formulating two sub-tasks: i. predicting \textbf{schemata}, namely the entities and their corresponding attributes given a step (e.g., given ``turn on the oven'', the ``temperature'' of the ``rack'' undergo state changes), and ii. predicting the change of \textbf{states} given a step, an entity and an attribute (e.g., given the previous information, the state change is from ``cool'' to ``hot'').
-This evaluation of first predicting a skeleton tensor of entities and attributes is highly practical, and stands in stark contrast with most previous work (\S\ref{sec:related_work}) in closed-domain entity tracking, where states are predicted using \textit{given} entities and attributes.
+To start with, we follow \citet{tandon-etal-2020-dataset} and have models predict one \textbf{complete} sentence: ``\textit{attribute} of \textit{entity} is \textit{pre-state} before and \textit{post-state} afterwards'', which is then compared to such sentences in the ground-truth data (Table~\ref{tab:perf_2}).
+We further make the evaluation more fine-grained by formulating two sub-tasks: i. predicting \textbf{schemata}, namely the entities and their corresponding attributes given a step (e.g., given ``turn on the oven'', the \textit{temperature} of the \textit{rack} undergo state changes), and ii. predicting the change of \textbf{states} given a step, an entity and an attribute (e.g., given the previous information, the state change is from \textit{cool} to \textit{hot}).
+This evaluation of first predicting a skeleton tensor of entities and attributes is highly practical, with a notable advantage over previous work (\S\ref{sec:related_work}) in closed-domain entity tracking, where states are predicted using \textit{given} entities and attributes.

-On the development set, we run two SoTA LMs: \texttt{gpt-3.5-turbo} and \texttt{text-davinci-003}\footnote{\url{platform.openai.com/docs/models/gpt-3-5}} \cite{brown2020language}.
+On the development set, we run three state-of-the-art LMs: \texttt{gpt-3.5-turbo}, \texttt{text-davinci-003}\footnote{\url{platform.openai.com/docs/models/gpt-3-5}} \cite{brown2020language}, and the open-source LLaMA 65B \cite{touvron2023llama}.
 For each model, we start by separately tackling each of the two sub-tasks\footnote{To avoid error propagation, for states prediction, the ground-truth entities and attributes are provided.}; namely, a model first predicts attributes of entities (schemata) given a step, and then predicts a pre-state and a post state (states) given the gold entity-attribute pair.
 All experiments are via 1-shot prompting.
 See details on prompt formulation in Appendix~\ref{sec:details_eval_entity_tracking}.

 For all settings, we consider both exact match (F1 for schemata and complete sentence prediction and accuracy for states prediction) and BERTScore \cite{bert-score} based on \texttt{deberta-xlarge-mnli} \cite{he2021deberta}.